BoggTech/TTR-OBS/README.md

 https://github.com/user-attachments/assets/0f10f265-2c6c-4958-b563-cbdee96c4ed0

-You should be **ready to go!** Please note that, for security reasons, you will have to repeat step 3 every time you restart OBS.
+You should be **ready to go!** You will have to repeat step 3 every time you restart Toontown Rewritten.

 # Browser Source Information
 ## html/toontask-horizontal.html